Good clinical practice

 CPFT offers training for researchers and health professionals in partnership with the University of Cambridge Department of Psychiatry.
 Details of training courses and resources from these sessions are provided below.

 CPFT's clinical research training day (now taking place online via Zoom) is suitable for anyone who is running or would like to set up a clinical study.
 It's an excellent opportunity to learn more about the start-up process and ongoing support on offer, and will introduce you to all the key contacts to help deliver research.
 Suitable for PhD students, postdoctoral scientists and other clinical researchers working with CPFT, or health professionals interested in starting a research project.

-Thursday 6 May 2021.
-Check the timetable for this online workshop.
+Check the example timetable for this online workshop.